 To someone who has never worked in publishing, seeing a manuscript transformed into a book can seem almost magical.

 In reality the process is fairly straightforward, but there is real magic in the way that different departments work together to give each book the best possible chance of success.
-Bill Swainson, Senior Commissioning Editor at Bloomsbury, explains the process.
+Bill Swainson, former Senior Commissioning Editor at Bloomsbury and now editor-at large for non-fiction at Oneworld explains the process.

 Let’s imagine a medium-sized publishing house that’s big enough to have a fairly clear division of roles, and I’ll talk you through the different stages of a book’s journey as it metamorphoses from a typescript or digital file into a brand-new book on a bookshop’s shelves and or an e-book in an etailer’s catalogue.